frank-zago/isp55e0/README.md

 Caveats
 -------

-Reading and writing the data flash is not implemented.
 Setting options is not implemented.
 The program will make no attempt to recover from an error and will just exit.